lightbend-labs/dbuild/docs/src/sphinx/buildOptions.rst

 extraction-version
   Specifies the version of the compiler that should be used during dependency extraction; please refer to the section :ref:`sbt-options`.

-use-jgit
-  The default is false: dbuild will normally invoke the regular git command in order to resolve a git repository.
-As an alternative, a jgit-based implementation can also be selected by setting this flag to true.
-Be aware that, due to the lack of hard-linking in jgit, more disk space will be necessary in order to compile the projects.

 space-definition
   This option specifies the space that will be used to build the contained projects;